tobek/laminae/25-cec.md

 #### The Islet Conservatory

-At the center of the community, dug into the ground around the rhythmic spring itself, is a lattice-walled conservatory that functions as a botany museum, research laboratory, and art gallery.
+At the center of the community, dug into the ground around the rhythmic spring itself, is a lattice-walled conservatory that functions as a botany museum, research laboratory, and art TODO(better term)[studio].
 Spring-fed rivulets trickle down multi-level aqueducts and along channels in the floor.
 From the infinite palette of the Bloom has been composed a baffling harmony of color, scent, shape, and texture.
 The garden here is tended to largely by a lone mute Floret child who won the trust of one of the founding matriarchs and has remained here since.

 MEDIA("nausicaa valley of the wind - secret garden - 01.jpg")